 An athlete who sustains a concussion or head injury must provide a medical clearance note from his or her health care provider and then follow the “Return to Play Protocol” which includes final clearance by the school medical officer before returning to sports.
 To view our District Concussion Management Protocol, click here for the document.

-Prior to each sports season, an athlete with a valid sports physical (occurring within 1 year) will need to re-certify using the online sports program.
+Re-certification for an Additional Sports Season: Prior to each sports season, an athlete with a valid sports physical (occurring within 1 year) will need to re-certify using the online sports program.
 Athletes may not re-certify more than 30 days before a sports season begins.

 Students may simultaneously participate on a school team and a community team.
 However, in the event of a scheduling conflict, the school team commitment must come first.